smathys/kafka/PITCHME.md

 * Data Migration from v1 to v2: new v2 service can read all input-data from the topic again, stores data in its new format
 * Events: Events come into the system via kafka-queue, multiple microservices read that topic at different times
 * Fallback: persistent Dead-Letter Queue
-* Bug-Fixing: simply re-read the whole topic after fixing a bug which affected meassage processing
+* Bug-Fixing: simply re-read the whole topic after fixing a bug which affected massage processing
 ---

 ## Wrap Up!